Skip to Main Content

 Discover More

 Feel free to use any resource that will help you reach your goal.
-If you prefer traditional paper and pencils, that is great.
-Perhaps you enjoy using tools like Scrivener; that's ok too!
+Maybe it's easiest for you to use a text tool on your phone, or a word processing software on your laptop.
+You may prefer traditional paper and pencils as a chance to be "offline" for a while.
+Perhaps you enjoy using software like Scrivener; that's ok too!

 Just remember the following, which comes from NaNoWriMo's homepage: "Writing a novel alone can be difficult, even for seasoned writers.
 NaNoWriMo helps you track your progress, set milestones, connect with other writers in a vast community, and participate in events that are designed to make sure you finish your novel.
 Oh, and best of all, it’s free!"